Empowering First Responders in Gaza: Students in Baltimore and Gaza Design Solutions for Humanitarian Health

 Fortifying foods to improve nutrition

 Iron-enriched millet seed: Billions suffer from malnutrition due to a lack of vitamins and minerals.
-Approximately half of all pregnant women and children suffer from iron deficiency in developing countries.
-HarvestPlus has developed and implemented in India, an iron-enriched millet seed that provides 30 percent of a woman’s daily iron.
+Approximately half of all pregnant women and children suffer from iron deficiency in developing countries, a problem begging for public health solutions.
+One comes from HarvestPlus, which distributes an iron-enriched millet seed in India that provides 30 percent of a woman’s daily iron.